Laguna del Maule (volcano): Geography and structure

 The Laguna del Maule volcanic field covers a surface area of 500 km2 and contains at least 130 volcanic vents including cones, lava domes, lava flows, and shield volcanoes; 36 silicic coulees and lava domes surround the lake.
 Over 100 km2 of the field is covered by these volcanic rocks.
 The volcanic field lies at an average height of 2400 m, and some summits around Laguna del Maule reach altitudes of 3900 m.
 Volcanic ash and pumice produced by the eruptions has been found over 20 km away in Argentina.
 A number of Quaternary volcanic systems of various ages surround Laguna del Maule lake, including about 14 shield volcanoes and stratovolcanoes that have been degraded by glaciation.
+The topography in the area is often steep.

 Among the structures in the volcanic field, the Domo del Maule lava dome is of rhyolitic composition and generated a lava flow to the north that dammed the Laguna del Maule.
 This lava flow is joined by other lava flows from the Crater Negro, a small cone in the southwest sector of the volcanic field; the lavas of this cone are andesitic and basaltic.
 Loma de Los Espejos is a large lava flow of acidic rocks that is 4 km long in the northern sector of the volcanic field, close to the outlet of Laguna del Maule.
 It consists of two lobes with a volume of about 0.82 km3 and contains obsidian and vitrophyre.
 Crystals within the flow reflect the sunlight.
 The well-preserved Colada de las Nieblas lava flow is in the extreme southwest sector of the volcanic field and originates at a tuff cone.
 This lava flow is 300 m thick, varying from 5 km to 6 km in length, and is about 3 km wide.
 The Barrancas centre has a volume of 5.5 km3 and reaches an elevation of 3092 m.

 Past glaciation of this part of the Andes left traces in adjacent valleys, such as their U-shaped or trench-shaped outline.
 The older volcanics of Laguna del Maule have been disproportionately eroded by glacial action.
 Slopes around Laguna del Maule lake are covered by colluvium including talus.